Radharaman Dutta: Early life

 Dutta was born on May 26, 1833 into a Bengali Kayastha zamindar family in the village of Keshabpur in Jagannathpur, which is located in present-day Sunamganj District, Bangladesh.
 As the youngest child of the Bengali Hindu poet Radha Madhab Dutta, Dutta displayed a musical temperament from childhood.
 The early death of his father led Dutta to seek the discipleship and initiation of religious mentors like Raghunath Goswami.
 Dutta's Vaishnavism (worship of Krishna) shaped his musical work and led him to a life of asceticism; he lived for some time in a house that amounted to little more than a seven-square-foot of mud-hut.
 He studied Shakta, Vaishnavism, Shaiva and Sahajiya doctrines and started performing sadhana-bhajan according to Sahajiya.
 Dutta was also heavily influenced by the Sufism that infuses Baul culture, and was in touch with contemporary Bengali Muslim poet Hason Raja.

 Cultural influence

-Radharaman Datta wrote and composed over 2,000 songs and was known in particular for his "Geets" and "Dhamal" songs - compositions to traditional dance forms.
+Radharaman Datta wrote and composed over 2,000 songs and was known in particular for his "Geet" and "Dhamail" songs - compositions to traditional dance forms.
 He has been cited as the creator of the Dhamail art form.
 Dutta's compositions are performed today in weddings all over Bangladesh.
 Many popular Bengali songs of today were written originally by Radharaman and his songs are sung by modern professional musicians in Bangladesh and in West Bengal, India.